metzgerb/GA-totp/README.txt

 PROJECT DESCRIPTION: This program generates QR codes and Time-Based One Time Passwords (TOTPs) for use with the Google Authenticator.
 The project is written in Python 3.
-Testing done with Python 3.6.
+Testing done with Python 3.6 on Windows and Flip.